NRCan/geo-deep-learning/docs/data_analysis.md

     a) 'method'

     To specify the desired sampling method, write one or both of `'min_annotated_percent'` and `'class_proportion'`.
-These sampling methods can be used together in any order.
+These sampling methods can be used on their own or together in any order.
 They have to be in quotes and contained in a list.

     This part of the `sampling` dictionnary is also used for the `optimal_parameters_search` function.